Museum of Broken Relationships: History

 The museum was founded by two Zagreb-based artists, Olinka Vištica, a film producer, and Dražen Grubišić, a sculptor.
 After their four-year love relationship came to an end in 2003, the two joked about setting up a museum to house the left-over personal items.
 Three years later, Grubišić contacted Vištica with this idea, this time in earnest.
 They started asking their friends to donate objects left behind from their break-ups, and the collection was born.
 It was shown to the public for the first time in 2006, in Glyptotheque Zagreb, as a part of the 41st Zagreb Salon.

 In the years that followed, the collection went on a world tour, visiting Argentina, Bosnia and Herzegovina, Germany, Macedonia, the Philippines, Serbia, Singapore, Slovenia, South Africa, Turkey, the United Kingdom, and the United States.
 Between 2006 and 2010, the collection was seen by more than 200,000 visitors.
 Along the way, it gathered new items donated by members of the public; more than 30 objects were donated by Berliners alone during the exhibition in that city in 2007.

-In the meantime, after unsuccessful attempts to interest the Croatian Ministry of Culture in finding a temporary location for the museum, Vištica and Grubišić decided to make a private investment and rent a 300 m2 space in Zagreb's Upper Town, making it the city's first privately owned museum.
-The museum, finally opened in October 2010, proved popular with foreign tourists in particular, not only due to its original subject matter, but also the fact that it is open seven days a week, unlike other museums in the city.
+In the meantime, after unsuccessful attempts to interest the Croatian Ministry of Culture in finding a permanent location for the museum, Vištica and Grubišić decided to make a private investment and rent a 300 m2 space in Zagreb's Upper Town, making it the city's first privately owned museum.
+The museum opened in October 2010, proved popular with foreign tourists in particular, not only due to its original subject matter, but also the fact that it is open seven days a week, unlike other museums in the city.

 In May 2011, the Museum of Broken Relationships received the Kenneth Hudson Award, given out by the European Museum Forum (EMF).
 The award goes to "a museum, person, project or group of people who have demonstrated the most unusual, daring and, perhaps, controversial achievement that challenges common perceptions of the role of museums in society", rating the "importance of public quality and innovation as fundamental elements of a successful museum".
 The EMF's judging panel noted: